rendrjs/rendrjs.github.io/_collection/constructor.md

 example: new Collection([models], [options])
 ---

 The constructor creates a new instance of a Collection.
-For creating a customized constructore, then create an `initialize` function, which is called by the constructor.
+For creating a customized constructor, then create an `initialize` function, which is called by the constructor.

 The models parameter is an array of [*Models*](/model).